Neehaarika/AcademicProjects/MusicSpotify/README.md

 3. Clone the repository to your local system.

+4. Add "API console extension" and "CORS Toggle" extensions to your browser.

-4. Open repository folder in visual studio code
+5. Open repository folder in visual studio code

-5. Install angular cli : npm install -g @angular/cli (can use command prompt)
+6. Install angular cli : npm install -g @angular/cli (can use command prompt)

-6. Open integrated terminal in visual studio code (or command line) Install dependencies:
+7. Open integrated terminal in visual studio code (or command line) Install dependencies:
     - Navigate to \FinalProjectwbdesign> and run "npm i --save serve-static"
     - Navigate to \spotifyupdated\muzik> and run "npm install", "npm install bootstrap --save "

-7. Navigate to "\spotifyupdated\muzik" and run the command "npm start" (or) "ng serve"
+8. Navigate to "\spotifyupdated\muzik" and run the command "npm start" (or) "ng serve"

-8. Navigate to "FinalProjectwbdesign\Authorisation>" and run the command "node app.js"
+9. Navigate to "FinalProjectwbdesign\Authorisation>" and run the command "node app.js"

-9. go to localhost:8888/, login and explore the app :)
+10. Enable the extensions mentioned in point 4, go to localhost:8888/, login and explore the app :)

 #-----The above documentation is enough to run and explore the app, below is the info about some functions and code used in the angular for this app-----#